Energy: Omnibus Energy Legislation

-In 2013, we represented a large transmission and distribution company with regard to Omnibus Energy Legislation authorizing the State of Maine to procure up to $75 million of natural gas capacity in New England.
-The legislation was aimed at high regional electric prices caused by insufficient capacity of natural gas on the coldest days of winter, which shortfall made it difficult for gas-fired power plants to operate.
-Our goal on behalf of the client was to ensure that the risks on Maine electric consumers through the bill were minimized, which required us to work for weeks with a wide range of stakeholders in order to make necessary amendments to the original bill.
-As a result of our strong relationships in the State House and ability to offer reasonable and creative solutions, many of our proposals were ultimately included in the final legislation, which passed.
-Maine later authorized the entry into a long-term natural gas capacity contract, subject to joinder by the other states.
+Verrill represented Emera as part of Omnibus Energy Legislation authorizing the State of Maine to procure up to $75 million of natural gas capacity in New England.
+Our goal was to ensure that the risks on Maine electric consumers through the bill were minimized, which required us to work for weeks with a wide range of stakeholders in order to make necessary amendments to the original bill.
+As a result of the strong relationships we developed and trusted legal solutions we offered, many of our proposals were ultimately included in the final legislation, whereas many suggestions by other stakeholders were not.

 Some transactions go smoothly.
 But when they don’t, Verrill is ready.
 The proposed acquisition of a publicly traded company in Maine by large multinational corporation was just such a transaction.

 For months, the multinational corporation and its legal team had worked to prepare the necessary tender offer materials and other SEC filings in support of the proposed acquisition.
 But at 5PM during one evening in April, everything changed.
 Verrill’s business law group received word from the firm’s government relations team that emergency legislation had been filed by the Governor, with support from Legislative leadership, that would scuttle the transaction -- if passed.
 The bill had already been scheduled for hearing the following morning, with no advance notice.
 So we swung into action immediately.